 Enumerations Inclusive: A designation which describes parcels or other things as from one number, letter or other designation to another includes both such numbers, letters or other designations and all in between.

-Gender and Number: Whenever the context permits, Owner or Owners shall be deemed to refer equally to persons of both sexes and to corporations, singular to include plural and plural to include singular.
+Gender and Number: Whenever the context permits, Owner or Owners shall be deemed to refer equally to persons of any gender and to corporations, singular to include plural and plural to include singular.

 Captions.